fprime-community/gps-tutorial/README.md

 1. Run `git clone --recurse-submodules` to checkout this repository and its submodules.
 2. If you're cross compiling, change the default toolchain in `GpsApp/settings.ini` to the correct target (ex. `raspberrypi`).
-3. In the `GpsApp` directory, run `fprime-util generate`, then `fprime-util install` to build the app.
+3. In the `GpsApp` directory, run `fprime-util generate`, then `fprime-util build` to build the app.

 ## Running